 "Mindfulness is about being fully awake in our lives.
 It is about perceiving the exquisite vividness of each moment..." - Jon Kabat-Zinn

 For most of us, when this happens, it's unexpected, maybe while walking on a mountain trail on a crisp autumn day, or being so focused in work or play that you are not thinking about past or future, or connecting with someone in a way that makes it seem like time is standing still.
-This state of being alive and whole in the present moment is available to all of us, but it typically eludes us, especially in times of difficulty and external pressures.
+This state of being alive and whole in the present moment is always available, but it typically eludes us, especially in times of difficulty and external pressures.

 Resources on this site

-In addition to the guided practices, the eight week MBSR curriculum, freely provided on this site, contains many resources including practice guides as well as videos and writings by Jon Kabat-Zinn (Wherever You Go, There You Are), Pema Chodron (When Things Fall Apart), Tara Brach (Radical Acceptance), Sylvia Boorstein (Don't Just Do Something, Sit There), Sharon Salzberg (A Heart As Wide as the World), Robert Sapolsky (Why Zebras Don't Get Ulcers), Marshall Rosenberg (Non-Violent Communication), and Susan Bauer-Wu (Leaves Falling Gently).
+Even if you can't find the time to do an in-person class or the online course, there is a wealth of material on this site, all of it free.
+Much of it is organized around the eight-week course (see MBSR Course Overview), and includes Guided Mindfulness Practices, as well as practice guides, videos and writings.
+The video and writing offerings are by well-known teachers such as Jon Kabat-Zinn (Wherever You Go, There You Are), Pema Chodron (When Things Fall Apart), Tara Brach (Radical Acceptance), Sylvia Boorstein (Don't Just Do Something, Sit There), Sharon Salzberg (A Heart As Wide as the World), Robert Sapolsky (Why Zebras Don't Get Ulcers), Marshall Rosenberg (Non-Violent Communication), and Susan Bauer-Wu (Leaves Falling Gently)*.

-The online course contains a very good Introduction to Mindfulness, and the Resources page provides information about scientific research documenting the effects of mindfulness meditation, graduate program readings, information about local meditation groups, and retreat and training centers.
+The Online MBSR course contains a very good Introduction to Mindfulness, and the Resources page provides a number of other resources, including information about Scientific Research documenting the effects of mindfulness meditation, Training Centers for further training in mindfulness, and Graduate Readings from the monthly MBSR Graduate meetings.

 - Dave Potter